phoenixvc/cognitive-mesh/docs/prds/06-identity-sovereignty/augmented-i-identity/mesh-widget.md

 - Enable every user to track their Augmented-I status and F-Scale position in real time.

-- Surface practical next actions to accelerate journey from “Fear” to “Fun.”
+- Surface practical next actions to accelerate journey from "Fear" to "Fun."

 - Confidently know if AI-augmentation is sufficient for competitive standards.